streamanalyze/sa.documentation/README.md

    costhints(Function r)-> Bag of (Charstring bpat, Object q) It returns the cost estimates for resolvent r and their associated binding patterns.

-To obtain the estimated cost of executing an Amos II  function f for a given binding pattern bp, use plan_cost(Function r, Charstring bp)-> (Number cost, Numbers fanout) 6.2 The relational database wrapper
+To obtain the estimated cost of executing an sa.amos  function f for a given binding pattern bp, use plan_cost(Function r, Charstring bp)-> (Number cost, Numbers fanout) 6.2 The relational database wrapper